-I. INTRODUCTION
+1. INTRODUCTION

-Wireless ad hoc and sensor networks are emerging as promising techniques for many important applications such as homeland security, military surveillance, environmental monitoring, and target detection and tracking etc. Many of these applications involve a large number of sensors distributed in a vast geographical area.
-Security is crucial for those missioncritical applications, which often work in unattended and even hostile environment.
-One of the most severe security threats in ad hoc and sensor networks is wormhole attack, which has been independently introduced in previous works [1] [2] [3].

-Figure 1 (a) displays a classic example of a wormhole attack, in which an adversary initially establishes a high-speed out-of-band link between two points in a multihop wireless network.
+Wireless ad hoc and sensor networks are emerging as promising techniques for various applications such as military, commerce, environment and ubiquitous computing.
+Security is crucial for those mission-critical applications, which often work in unattended and even hostile environment.
+One of the most severe security threats in ad hoc and sensor networks is wormhole attack, which has been independently introduced in previous works [5, 10, 12].
+In a wormhole attack, an adversary initially establishes a high-speed out-of-band link between two points in a multihop wireless network.
 The attacker's link is referred to as a wormhole link or simply a wormhole.
-The two ends of a wormhole link are wormhole endpoints.
-In this example, AB represents a wormhole link in the network connecting two distant areas.
-The adversary can capture and replay the packet signals in the physical layer or simply retransmit the packet in the link layer [3].
-In this case, as illustrated in Figure 1 (a), node $n_1$ and node $n_2$ can communicate directly as if they were direct neighbors.
-By establishing these wormhole tunnels, the attackers are able to attract and control a large amount of network traffic so as to launch a variety of attacks, such as, forward packets out of order, selectively drop specified packets, etc. More severely, by gathering packets, adversaries are able to analyze network traffic for cipher breaking, protocol reverse engineering, etc. Hence, wormhole attack can serve as a stepping stone for many other more aggressive and severe attacks, and significantly imperil routing, localization, topology control, as well as many other network protocols [3].
-Wormhole attack can be mounted in a passive mode without modifying any packet.
-Thus, a wormhole attack can be launched successfully without compromising any legitimate node or breaking cryptographic mechanisms, and cannot be defended effectively by using only cryptographic techniques [3].
+The adversary can capture and replay the packet signals in the physical layer or simply retransmit the packet in the link layer [5].
+By establishing these wormhole tunnels, the attackers are able to attract and control a large amount of network traffic so as to launch a variety of attacks, such as, forward packets out of order, selectively drop specified packets, etc. More severely, by gathering packets, adversaries are able to analyze network traffic for cipher breaking, protocol reverse engineering, etc. Hence, wormhole attack can serve as a stepping stone